Court of Appeal of Alberta: Composition

 There are 14 official positions on the bench including the chief justice of Alberta, who is the highest judicial officer in the province.
 At any given time there may be several additional judges who also sit as supernumerary justices.
 As a Section 96 court, the justices are appointed by the federal government and may hold office until the age of 75.
 Some of the justices have elected supernumerary (part-time or semi-retired) status.
 Occasionally, justices of the Court of King's Bench of Alberta sit on appeals.
 This is done at the request of a justice of the Court of Appeal.
 When this happens, these justices are sitting ex officio, but they have the same powers and duties as other justices of the Court of Appeal.

 Most cases are heard by a panel of three justices, although the chief justice may convene a larger panel in exceptional circumstances.
 A single justice presides over matters heard in chambers, usually interlocutory matters or applications for leave to appeal.

 Association with the Northwest Territories

 Justices of the Court of Appeal for the Northwest Territories are selected from the justices of the Court of Appeal of Alberta, Court of Appeal for Saskatchewan, and the judges and ex officio judges of the Supreme Court of the Northwest Territories.
-The current acting chief justice of Alberta, Frans Slater, is also the chief justice of the Northwest Territories.
 Hearings are held in Yellowknife, but may be heard anywhere in the territories or in Alberta.